rubymotion-community/Joybox/README.md

 * IMPORTANT: Changed Sequence.new items:<array of actions> for Sequence.with actions:<array of actions> in Sequence class.
 * IMPORTANT: Typo fix in the Body class, changing edge_fixure and polygon_fixure to edge_fixture and polygon_fixture.
 * Better bridgesupport generation :D, thank you Laurent Sansonetti!
 * Added: mouse and keyboard events to joybox-osx.
+* Added: Bug fixes in the Website!
+Thanks Francisco Granados!
 * Joybox is stopping the madness! **Thanks all** for your support!

 ## Documentation and Getting Started